 Born and raised in Warsaw, Poland, Dorota Biczel is currently a doctoral candidate at the Center for Latin American Visual Studies (CLAVIS) at the Department of Art and Art History at The University of Texas at Austin.

 María Bilbao–Herrera is an artist and photographer, born and raised in Caracas, Venezuela.

 Lisa Blackmore has a PhD in Latin American Cultural Studies (Birkbeck College, 2011).

 Since 2010 Blondet is Curator of Special Projects at LACMA (Los Angeles County Museum of Art).

 BOMB Magazine has been publishing conversations between artists of all disciplines since 1981.
 BOMB's founders—New York City based artists and writers—created BOMB because they saw a disparity between the way artists talked about their work among themselves and the way critics described it.

-Ángela Bonadies (Caracas, 1970) is an artist whose work focuses on memory, the archive, urban space and thinking about the photographic image from the perspective of photography.
+Ángela Bonadies is an artist whose photographic work focuses on memory, archive, visibility and invisibility of cultural structures and urban space.

 Manuel Borja-Villel (Burriana, 1957) is the Director of Museo Nacional Centro de Arte Reina Sofía (MNCARS) in Madrid and is one of the institutional agents of Spanish culture with great international prestige.